-4.3.5.
+4.3.6.
 Cohort 3

-- 225 The developmental immunotoxicity Cohort 3 needs to be conducted in case of a particular concern on (developmental) immunotoxicity. - 226 In your justification of the study design attached under the endpoint in IUCLID.
+- The developmental immunotoxicity Cohort 3 needs to be conducted in case of a particular concern on (developmental) immunotoxicity. - In your justification of the study design attached under the endpoint in IUCLID.
 You state that existing information on substance(s) structurally analogous to the Substance in animals and humans, i.e. cobalt sulphate and cobalt dichloride, show evidence of adverse effects on the haemapoetic system including increased red blood cell parameters, decreased reticulocytes, leucocytes and platelets.
-Furthermore, in 2-week and 13-week inhalation studies with cobalt sulfate, decreased absolute and relative thymus weights were reported in rats (1998). - 227 The effects observed which are considered specific mechanism(s)/mode(s) of action with an association to developmental immunotoxicity because leucocytes and the thymus are integral part of the immune system. - 228 You proposed to include Cohort 3. - 229 ECHA agrees that inclusion of the developmental immunotoxicity Cohort 3 is necessary.
+Furthermore, in 2-week and 13-week inhalation studies with cobalt sulfate, decreased absolute and relative thymus weights were reported in rats ( 1998). - 198 The effects observed which are considered specific mechanism(s)/mode(s) of action with an association to developmental immunotoxicity because leucocytes and the thymus are integral part of the immune system. - 199 You proposed to include Cohort 3. - 200 ECHA agrees that inclusion of the developmental immunotoxicity Cohort 3 is necessary.

-4.3.6.
+4.3.7.
 Additional measurements of cobalt levels in the blood

-- 230 Where a test method offers flexibility in the study design, the chosen test design must ensure that the data generated are adequate for hazard identification and risk assessment (by analogy, REACH Annexes VII-X, introductory paragraphs). - 231 In this case, the objective of testing is to generate adequate information for hazard identification, in particular to confirm or exclude the hypothesis of your testing strategy, and risk assessment, in particular to assess which route(s) of human exposure may require or not specific risk management measures. - 232 The OECD TG 443 leaves flexibility to consider additional blood measurements in light of the testing objective. - 233 In this case, the objective for testing is to confirm or exclude a hypothesis based on existing data as well as with other data to be generated for the same purpose. - 234 Your grouping of substances is based on in vitro bioaccessibility in gastric juice which places the substance in the group poorly soluble inorganic cobalt substances.
+- Where a test method offers flexibility in the study design, the chosen test design must ensure that the data generated are adequate for hazard identification and risk assessment (by analogy, REACH Annexes VII-X, introductory paragraphs). - In this case, the objective of testing is to generate adequate information for hazard identification, in particular to confirm or exclude the hypothesis of your testing strategy, and risk assessment, in particular to assess which route(s) of human exposure may require or not specific risk management measures. - 203 The OECD TG 443 leave flexibility to consider additional blood measurements in light of the testing objective. - In this case, the objective for testing is to confirm or exclude a hypothesis based on existing data as well as with other data to be generated for the same purpose. - Your grouping of substances is based on in vitro bioaccessibility in gastric juice which place the substance in the group poorly soluble inorganic cobalt substances.

-- 235 Your read-across hypothesis assumes that it is the cobalt ion which drive toxicity. - 236 To be able to confirm your read-across hypothesis that the substance in the group are poorly absorbed in vivo conformation of cobalt blood measurements is required; this is important also because red blood cells are a target organ for cobalt. - 237 Without cobalt measurements in blood to confirm the hypothesis, the read-across hypothesis would need to be rejected and all members of the group would need to be tested for EOGRTS resulting in unnecessary animal testing for the target substances. - 238 Based on the above, measurements of cobalt levels in the blood must be included in the study as specified below. - 239 Sampling times in the P animals must be the same as in the sub-chronic toxicity study, see Section 3.1.1. above. - 240 In addition, cobalt levels in blood must be measured in all F1 animals at termination. - 241 The requested study is a dietary study and cobalt levels in whole blood is therefore highly dependent on when the animals last ate.
+- 206 Your read-across hypothesis assumes that it is the cobalt ion which drive toxicity. - To be able to confirm your read-across hypothesis that the substances in the group are poorly absorbed in vivo confirmation of cobalt blood measurements is required; this is important also because red blood cells are a target organ for cobalt. - Without cobalt measurements in blood to confirm the hypothesis, the read-across hypothesis would need to be rejected and all members of the group would need to be tested for EOGRTS resulting in unnecessary animal testing for the target substances. - To be able to confirm your read-across hypothesis that the substance in the group are poorly absorbed in vivo conformation of cobalt blood measurements is required; this is important also because red blood cells are a target organ for cobalt. - Therefore, measurements of cobalt levels in the blood must be included in the study as specified below. - 211 Sampling times in the P animals must be the same as in the sub-chronic toxicity study, see Section 3.1.1. above. - 212 In addition, cobalt levels in blood must be measured in all F1 animals at termination. - The requested study is a dietary study and cobalt levels is therefore highly dependent on when the animals last ate.
 To minimise variation these measurements must be conducted at the same time of the day in animals with ad libitum access to food and water.
-Animals must not be fasted. - 242 Based on the above, measurements of cobalt concentrations in blood must be conducted (as specified above).
+Animals must not be fasted. - Based on the above, measurements of cobalt concentrations in blood must be conducted (as specified above). - 215 In your comments on the draft decision, you agree to measure cobalt in blood.